harmony-one/h/progress/konstantin-potapov.md

+2025-03-14 Fri:
+- Updated Ethereum version in source code to 1.9.25; all unit tests passed, integration tests expected to pass as well.
+- Discussed details of 1-second launch with Ulad; scheduled launch for next week, working on necessary preparations.
+- Coordinated with Sun on upcoming code updates and implementation details.
+- Reviewed pull requests.

+---

 2025-03-07 Fri:
 - Updated the Ethereum version in our source code to 1.9.25.
 This update includes EIP-2929 and a VM update to stack uint256.Int.
 However, it requires test modifications, which I am currently working on.
 - Upgraded the Go version to 1.24, the latest available at the moment.